 Summer is time for a roof revival!
-The roof is your home’s crowning glory, and having it look spic and span infinitely increases street appeal and the overall look of your property.
+The roof is your home’s crowning glory, and having it look spick and span infinitely increases street appeal and the overall look of your property.
 While it is certainly one of the more major home painting jobs, it can be undertaken by most enthusiastic DIYers armed with the right Resene products.

 Depending on the roof’s age and location, there may be corrosion present – white and red rust and areas of flaking paint, with the possibility of mould and/or lichen infestation.
 Wind-blown salt deposits must be thoroughly washed off with copious amounts of water and the surfaces allowed to dry before painting commences.
 This work may need to be repeated daily depending on local wind conditions.
 Wind-blown salt and zinc corrosion products are hygroscopic (they absorb moisture from the air) and will draw water through the coating by osmotic effect.
 Along with wind-blown salts, all zinc corrosion products must be thoroughly removed before painting.